calchulus/suma/README.md

 		<li>Can be used as a signal/tool for interest rate governance</li>

 </ul>

+## Conclusion
+<p>DeFi is not easy to get into, or build on, starting from scratch.
+Using Torus, ENS, and UMA, we built something to allow users to go  from zero (just a gmail) to crypt0. </p>

 ## Next Steps
 - Add an easy way to claim all the free subdomains for an email (check if price is free) automatically